 In an ironic way, if it was ‘scandal’ that Josaphat brought, it was one similar to Christ’s own, that leads not to sin, as real scandals do, but to be released therefrom.
 An anti-scandal, if you will.
 As with Christ, Josaphat’s very goodness and sanctity enraged some, leading them to destroy him, as the opening lines of the book of Wisdom prophesied, but also brought many others onto the straight and narrow way.

-In 1964, Pope Paul VI pilgrimaged to the Holy Land, reconciling with Patriarch Athenagoras, embracing each other, and casting into oblivion the excommunications of 1054.
+In 1964, Pope Paul VI pilgrimaged to the Holy Land and reconciled with Patriarch Athenagoras.
+They embraced each other, and casting into oblivion the excommunications of 1054.
 At the close of the Second Vatican Council, they together released a statement, which reads in part:

 Grateful to God, who mercifully favored them with a fraternal meeting at those holy places where the mystery of salvation was accomplished through the death and resurrection of the Lord Jesus, and where the Church was born through the outpouring of the Holy Spirit, Pope Paul VI and Patriarch Athenagoras I have not lost sight of the determination each then felt to omit nothing thereafter which charity might inspire and which could facilitate the development of the fraternal relations thus taken up between the Roman Catholic Church and the Orthodox Church of Constantinople.
 They are persuaded that in acting this way, they are responding to the call of that divine grace which today is leading the Roman Catholic Church and the Orthodox Church, as well as all Christians, to overcome their differences in order to be again “one” as the Lord Jesus asked of His Father for them…